Statewide plans

 Explore cooperative automated transportation (CAT), including autonomous and connected vehicles, and learn how it could improve safety and enhance livability for all residents.

-Read the plans that guide us in developing a freight transportation system that supports the economic vitality of Washington state.
-Includes information on freight plans, rail plan, truck parking, PCC short line railroad, and the Grain Train program.
+Several plans guide our development of a freight transportation system that supports the economic vitality of Washington state.
+Explore information on freight plans, rail plan, truck parking, PCC short line railroad and the Grain Train program.

 Learn about our blueprint for preserving, maintaining, improving and operating interstates, U.S. routes and state routes in Washington.

-Read the latest passenger rail plans, view Amtrack Cascades performance reports, and learn about our projects and studies.
+Read the latest passenger rail plans, view Amtrak Cascades performance reports, and learn about our projects and studies.

 WSDOT creates several public transportation plans that identify areas for improvement in the public transportation system.
 We support local and regional partners in their planning efforts.